What is enterprise backup?

 Also known as remote backup, cloud backup is a remote service that allows users to create a copy of critical files, keep them in storage, and make them available for recovery in case of data loss.
 All of these happens in a cloud environment with the hosting provider handling security as well as your data backup management.
 The “cloud” itself means a network of computers or resources that work together in cyberspace.

-What are the Best Practices for Enterprise backup of Data?
+What are the Insights into Best Practices for Enterprise backup of Data?

 Most backup providers nowadays currently rely on the trusted “3-2-1” method of backing up your precious information.
 Held as an industry standard, it simply means 3 backups that are stored on 2 different types of media, and 1 copy that is stored off-site.
 These are necessary multi-level duplications that increase the chances of preserving your data as well as lessening, if not, eliminating the risk of the total loss of stored information.